Vicente López Portaña: Court painter

 Vicente López spent the remainder of his life in Madrid painting portraits of statesmen, academics, and other important figures, as well as dramatic and emotional religious subjects.
 When he died, in Madrid, he was court painter of Queen Isabella II.
-He was seventy eight years old.
+He was seventy seven years old.

 Style

 Vicente López was a Neoclassicist painter but he retained certain traces of the Rococo style.
 He had the Neoclassical emphasis on masterly drawing, though with less rigidity.
 López is considered the best Spanish painter of his time, second only to Francisco José de Goya y Lucientes.
 One of his rivals was Agustín Esteve Marqués.

 López's style is dominated by the influence of Anton Raphael Mengs and the Academicism, and he was unaffected by the romanticism popular at the end of his career.